rust-stuco/lectures/week6/slides.md

 fn examine_ingredients() {}
 ```

-* What about moving the `stove` submodule to its own file?
+* What about moving the `stove` submodule to its own file as well?

 ---